wordofwarning/wordofwarning.org/current/2014-flare/index.md

 To get a feel for The Flare Weekender see 2012's [programme](/archive/2012-springsummer/flare).

 ####Credits
-Produced by Flare with hÅb; supported using public funding by the National Lottery through Arts Council England, supported by Manchester Metropolitan University Cheshire + University of Salford.
+Produced by Flare with hÅb; hosted by Z-arts; supported using public funding by the National Lottery through Arts Council England, supported by Manchester Metropolitan University Cheshire + University of Salford.

 ####Websites
 [www.flarefestival.com](http://www.flarefestival.com) | [@flarefestival](http://twitter.com/flarefestival)